Spotify Wrapped

 By the marketing industry

-In a 2021, Adweek article where marketers who had recently been featured in the trade publication were asked about a social media marketing post they considered "best-in-class", the social media directors of McDonald's and PepsiCo as well as a marketing executive at El Pollo Loco all cited the Spotify Wrapped campaign.
+In 2021, Adweek published an article where marketers who had recently been featured in the trade publication were asked about a social media marketing post they considered "best-in-class", the social media directors of McDonald's and PepsiCo as well as a marketing executive at El Pollo Loco all cited the Spotify Wrapped campaign.
 The McDonald's director called the campaign "a masterclass on fan advocacy".

 Awards